-‘The gardens at Haddon Hall have long been famous as one of the earliest Renaissance Italianate gardens in England.
-The stone framework of incredible Elizabethan terrace walls, staircases, balustrading and edging, remarkably all still intact, cleverly create a series of level garden areas, on the steep side of a limestone bluff.
+‘The gardens at Haddon Hall have long been known as one of the earliest Renaissance Italianate gardens in England.
+The stone framework of incredible Elizabethan terrace walls, staircases, balustrading and edging, remarkably all still intact, cleverly creates a series of level garden areas, set on the steep side of a limestone bluff.
 These elegant terraces are now known to have been designed at the same time as the Long Gallery by the architect Robert Smythson, who conceived a garden which was as beautiful when viewed from the inside, as it was when you experienced it on the ground.
-Within this framework, generations of the Manner’s family have gardened with great flair, and the garden became very particularly associated with wonderful roses.
-In 2008, when Lord Edward first asked me to look at developing the gardens, they retained all this beauty, but over years of different garden fashions, they had rather lost the sense of the cohesive vision which is so confidently apparent in the original structure.
+Within this framework, generations of the Manners family have gardened with great flair, and the garden became particularly associated with wonderful roses.
+In 2008, when Lord Edward first asked me to consider developing the gardens, they retained their elegance and beauty, but over years of changing garden fashions, they had rather lost their sense of a cohesive vision, which is so confidently apparent in the original structure.